amperser/proselint/demo.md

 Bose-Einstein condensate

 # Denizen labels
-Once a Saudi Arabian, now a Michiganite, forever a lover of baseball.
+One from Michigan is not a Michiganite but a Michigander.
+One from Colorado is not a Coloradoan but a Coloradan.

 # Sexism
 The lady lawyer handled my case.